Dustin Keller wasn't sure how he was going to fare this week.

 "He’s going to, just like me," Keller said.
 "I took time off before I started talking about it.
 The only reason it’s just bad is having to reflect on the whole thing and these two teams being in the Super Bowl and we’re not.
 That’s tough, but we’re going to move past it and we have to.

 "I know it’s going to be tougher for Mark because you are hearing these Peyton Manning rumors and all that.
 Those are just rumors right now.
 You just have continue to work to work the way that you work and just be the man that you are."

-As for that Manning talk, Keller -- an Indiana native -- doesn't want to hear it.
+As for that Manning talk, Keller -- who's an Indiana native -- really doesn't want to even hear it.